aaikedw/fada-import-specs/FADA-import-specs-new.md

 - Check whether records with the same provider taxonID (and resourceID or groupID) in the species and synonyms table have the same “scientificName, acceptedNameUsageID, parentNameUsageID, acceptedNameUsage, originalNameUsage, parentNameUsage, namePublishedIn, namePublishedInYear, kingdom, phylum, class, order, family, genus, subgenus, specificEpithet, infraspecificEpithet, taxonRank, scientificNameAuthorship”
 Note: the resourceID is linked to the import application tables and is expected to be referenced in the groups table as a foreign key.
 The groups table has to be updated accordingly.
-[Aaike: note-to-self: Construct overview table with DwC-terms, Excel-column names and field names in fada.species, fada.synonyms etc.]
+Note: The file [./database-info/Field_mapping.xlsx](./database-info/Field_mapping.xlsx) provides an overview table with the field mapping.
 - If the taxonID is new, check whether the “scientificName” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table.
 - If the scientificName is not detected, check whether the combination/concatenated names of the “genus” “specificEpithet” and “infraspecificEpithet” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table.
 - If the taxon/scientificName is not detected using exact matching during the 2 previous steps, repeat with phonetic matching.